silveredgold/beta-protection/docs/guide/usage.md

 You can also import and export your settings from the controls at the bottom of the Options page.
 Once you're happy with your setup, we'd recommend exporting to a file and keeping it somewhere handy in case you want to set Beta Protection up again.
 The export file will only include preferences, not your backend configuration or imported placeholders.

 > You might also be interested in the Overrides feature, if you want a more advanced method of enforcing censoring settings, for yourself or other users.
+Check the [guide on overrides here](./overrides.md) for more information.